emberjs/rfcs/text/0000-route-data-loading.md

 The `load()` hook will receive the same arguments as `model()`.

 The route is in the `loading` state while this hook is run.
-When this hook has finished running, the route will change to the `resolved` state (and the `render` component will be rendered).
+When this hook has finished running, the route will change to the `resolved` state (and the `setRouteComponent` component will be rendered).

 The keys of the object (what `Object.keys()` would return, i.e. only the own (`hasOwnProperty`) props, and nothing from prototypes) returned from `load()` become the named arguments to the component.